-4.8 Undesirable effects

-In placebo-controlled trials in patients with hypertension, the overall incidence of adverse events did not differ between the irbesartan (56.2%) and the placebo groups (56.5%).
+4.8.
+Undesirable effects In placebo-controlled trials in patients with hypertension, the overall incidence of adverse events did not differ between the irbesartan (56.2%) and the placebo groups (56.5%).
 Discontinuation due to any clinical or laboratory adverse event was less frequent for irbesartan-treated patients (3.3%) than for placebo-treated patients (4.5%).
 The incidence of adverse events was not related to dose (in the recommended dose range), gender, age, race, or duration of treatment.
 In diabetic hypertensive patients with microalbuminuria and normal renal function, orthostatic dizziness and orthostatic hypotension were reported in 0.5% of the patients (i.e., uncommon) but in excess of placebo.

 The following table presents the adverse drug reactions that were reported in placebo-controlled trials in which 1,965 hypertensive patients received irbesartan.
-Terms marked with a star () refer to the adverse reactions that were additionally reported in > 2% of diabetic hypertensive patients with chronic renal insufficiency and overt proteinuria and in excess of placebo.

-The frequency of adverse reactions listed below is defined using the following convention:

-Very common ($\geq 1/10$); common ($\geq 1/100$ to < 1/10); uncommon ($\geq 1/1,000$ to < 1/100); rare ($\geq 1/10,000$ to < 1/1,000); very rare (< 1/10,000).
+Terms marked with a star (\) refer to the adverse reactions that were additionally reported in > 2% of diabetic hypertensive patients with chronic renal insufficiency and overt proteinuria and in excess of placebo.
+The frequency of adverse reactions listed below is defined using the following convention: very common ( $\ge 1/10$ ), common ( $\ge 1/100$ to <1/10), uncommon ( $\ge 1/1000$ to <1/100), rare ( $\ge 1/10,000$ to <1/1000), very rare (<1/10,000), not known (cannot be estimated from the available data).
 Within each frequency grouping, undesirable effects are presented in order of decreasing seriousness.
 Adverse reactions additionally reported from post-marketing experience are also listed.
 These adverse reactions are derived from spontaneous reports.
-Immune system disorders:

-Not known: hypersensitivity reactions such as angioedema, rash, urticaria Metabolism and nutrition disorders:

-Nervous system disorders:

-Common:dizziness, orthostatic dizzinessNot known:vertigo, headache

-Ear and labyrinth disorder:

-Not known: Tinnitus

-Cardiac disorders:

-Uncommon: tachycardia

-Vascular disorders:

-Common: orthostatic hypotension

-Uncommon: flushing

-Respiratory, thoracic and mediastinal disorders:

-Uncommon: cough

-Gastrointestinal disc ders:

-Common: nausea/vomiting

-Uncommon: diarrhoea, dyspepsia/heartburn

-Not known: Dysgeusia

-Hepatobiliary disorders:

-Uncommon: jaundice

-Not known: hepatitis, abnormal liver function

-Skin and subcutaneous tissue disorders:

-Not known: leukocytoclastic vasculitis

-Musculoskeletal and connective tissue disorders:

-Common: musculoskeletal pain

-Not known: arthralgia, myalgia (in some cases associated with increased

-plasma creatine kinase levels), muscle cramps

-Renal and urinary disorders:

-Not known: impaired renal function including cases of renal failure in patie ents

-at risk (see section 4.4)

-Reproductive system and breast disorders:

-Uncommon: sexual dysfunction

-General disorders and administration site conditions:

-Common: fatigue

-Uncommon:

-Investigations: chest pain

-Very commo

-with irbesartan than with placebo.
-In diabetic hypertensive patients wi th

-microalbuminuria and normal renal function, hyperkalaemia (≥ 5.5
+Blood and lymphatic system disorders Not known: anaemia, thrombocytopenia.

+Immune system disorders

+9

+Not known: hypersensitivity reactions such as angioedema, rash, urticaria, anaphylactic reaction,

+anaphylactic shock.

+Metabolism and nutrition disorders Not known: hyperkalaemia, hypoglycaemia.

+Nervous system disorders

+Common: dizziness, orthostatic dizziness.\

+Not known: vertigo, headache.

+Ear and labyrinth disorder

+Not known: tinnitus

+Cardiac disorders

+Uncommon: tachycardia.

+Vascular disorders

+Common: orthostatic hypotension.\

+Uncommon: flushing.

+Respiratory, thoracic and mediastinal disorders Uncommon: cough.

+Gastrointestinal disorders Common: nausea/vomiting.

+Uncommon: diarrhoea, dyspepsia/heartburn.

+Not known: dysgeusia.

+Hepatobiliary disorders Uncommon: jaundice.

+Not known: hepatitis, abnormal liver function.

+Skin and subcutaneous tissue disorders

+Not known: leukocytoclastic vasculitis.

+Musculoskeletal and connective tissue disorders Common: musculoskeletal pain.\ Not known: arthralgia, myalgia (in some cases associated with increased plasma creatine kinase levels), muscle cramps.

+Renal and urinary disorders

+Not known: impaired renal function including cases of renal failure in patients at risk (see section

+4.4).

+Reproductive system and breast disorders Uncommon: sexual dysfunction.

+General disorders and administration site conditions Common: fatigue.

+Uncommon: chest pain.